-- f.
-Candidate use of club materials to imply support/endorsement is prohibited without club consent. - g.
-Measures may not be publicly endorsed at an AS sponsored event.
+Candidate use of club materials to imply support/endorsement is prohibited without club consent.
+Formatted: Font: 8 pt Measures may not be publicly endorsed at an AS sponsored event.
 AS clubs may not spend money or use any AS resources for or on behalf of a measure.
-Initiative and referendum sponsors may speak at AS sponsored events for campaigning purposes. - AS Employees, other than Board Members and Student Senators, who are seeking AS elective office, sponsoring a measure or are otherwise affiliated with a campaign must delegate all AS Elections related duties to another employee. - V. Campaign Spending, Financial Disclosure Statements and Public Financing - Each candidate, and the sponsor(s) of each measure on the ballot, shall be limited to making up to fifty dollars (\$50) in campaign expenditures during the course of any election.
-Campaign expenditures shall include: - (1) any funds spent directly by the candidate or measure sponsor(s) in the course of a campaign; - (2) any funds spent on behalf of a candidate or a measure by a third party; - (3) any donated contributions to the campaign of a candidate or a measure by the candidate, by the measure sponsor(s), or by a third party.
-Valuation for any items donated to the campaign must be approved by the Elections Coordinator; - (4) Any funds spent in support of a public or private campaign related event; - (5) any campaign expenditures refunded through public financing. - (6) any funds spent on online advertising and social media campaigning. - b.
-The following items shall not constitute campaign expenditures: - (1) volunteered labor. - (2) donated campaign related photography or design. - (3) tools used in a campaign that were not acquired specifically for the campaign.
-For instance, if a personal printer is used for printing posters, the cost of the printer need not be included as an expenditure. - d.
-Candidates, initiative and referendum sponsors may only make campaign expenditures, or have them made on their behalf, from the opening of the candidate filing period to the close of the elections. - e.
-All candidates and sponsors of initiatives, referendum, and oppositional campaigns must file a financial disclosure statement, even in the event that no funds are spent or requested, with the VU Finance Office by 4:00 p.m. on the Monday after the elections period.
-Financial disclosure statements must include:
+Initiative and referendum sponsors may speak at AS sponsored events for campaigning purposes. d.
+Any AS Employee whose position involves election-related duties and who is seeking AS elective office, sponsoring a measure or is otherwise affiliated with a campaign must delegate all AS Elections-related duties to another employee.
+VI.
+Campaign Spending, Financial Disclosure Statements and Public Financing a.
+Each candidate or sponsor of any measure on the ballot, shall be limited to making up to fifty dollars (\$50) in campaign expenditures during the course of any election.
+Campaign expenditures (1) any funds spent directly by the candidate or measure sponsor(s) in the course of a campaign; (2) any funds spent on behalf of a candidate or a measure by a third party; (3) any donated contributions to the campaign of a candidate or a measure by the candidate, by the measure sponsor(s), or by a third party.
+Valuation for any items donated to the campaign must be approved by the Elections Coordinator; (4) Any funds spent in support of a public or private campaign related event; (5) any campaign expenditures refunded through public financing.
+(6) any funds spent on online advertising and social media campaigning. b.
+The following items shall not constitute campaign expenditures: (1) volunteered labor.
+(2) donated campaign related photography or design.
+(3) tools used in a campaign that were not acquired specifically for the campaign.
+For instance, if a personal printer is used for printing posters, the cost of the printer need not be included as Formatted: Font: 8 pt c.
+Candidates, initiative and referendum sponsors may only make campaign expenditures, or have them made on their behalf, from the opening of the candidate filing period to the elese of the elections deadline for submitting financial disclosure statements, which is to be set no more than 3 business days prior to the close of the election period and no later than the final day of the All candidates and sponsors of initiatives, referendum, and oppositional campaigns must file a financial disclosure statement, even if no funds are spent or requested, to be submitted to the Elections Coordinator and to the VU Finance Office by 4:00 p.m. on the stated due date for financial disclosure statements.
+Monday after the ele statements must include: ns period. .
+Financial disclosure 14